dnsimple/dnsimple-support/content/articles/labeling-domains.md

 ---
+meta: When your domain names list grows and becomes hard to maintain, labels can help you organize your inventory.
 title: Organizing and Labeling Domains
 excerpt: When your domain names list grows and becomes hard to maintain, labels can help you organize your inventory.
 categories: